Jodu555/CineFinn/README.md

 - [ ] Think about a way on how to make it work to add an intro skip button
 - [x] Change in the Navigation search (if you hold CTRL + Enter then open the selected series in a new tab)
 - [ ] Implement a native (so called todo list) to see wich series are still not ripped and maybe also with sorting
+- [ ] Save the audio volume number in state, and maybe also in account

 ## Stretch